bacula-web/bacula-web/core/external/phplot/README.txt

 UPGRADING:

 To upgrade PHPlot, follow the same instructions as for installing.
-There are some changes in this release which can alter the appearance of plots when compared to previous releases.
-Please review the top section in NEWS.txt for details.
+There may be changes between releases which can alter the appearance of your plots.
+Please check the top section in NEWS.txt for details.

 KNOWN ISSUES: